gallegon/Capstone-TSFAPC/docs/source/installation.rst

 Pre-requisites
 --------------
+The following package requires both PDAL and GDAL.
+The easiest way to get both of these in a single environment is to use the OSGeo4w shell.

-Install OSGeo4w shell or QGIS version 3.24 or greater you can find the download here: https://qgis.org/en/site/forusers/download.html QGIS comes installed with the OSGeo4w
+Install OSGeo4w shell or QGIS Standalone version 3.24 or greater you can find the download here: https://qgis.org/en/site/forusers/download.html QGIS comes installed with the OSGeo4w